About the Clear Water Zen Center

 After 35 minutes, the small bell rings again and everyone stands up and faces outward, away from the wall, on the floor in front of the cushion, bench, or mat.
 At the second ring of the bell and we perform a simple bow to one another.
 On the third ring we begin a clockwise walk around the zendo.
 This is kinhin, or walking mediation.
 Simply turn to the left and follow the person in front of you.
 We walk in single file for five or six minutes, after which the bell rings again.
 Continue walking until you get back to your place and face outward.
 When everyone has arrived at their place, the bell rings again and everyone is seated.
 The cycle then repeats itself.
 We sit for three rounds of meditation of 35 minutes each.

 The second round may sometimes be replaced in whole or in part with a live or recorded dharma talk, or by a chanting session.

 We recommend that you attend a number of Sunday sittings before attending an intensive meditation retreat (sesshin).

 We welcome any comments or questions that you may have!
 Feel free to email us at or call us at (941) 723-9327.
 We look forward to seeing you at the Clear Water Zen Center!

 The Clear Water Zen Center is a 501(c)(3) non-profit organization.
-All donations are tax deductible.
+Donations may be tax deductible, please consult your tax advisor.
 We are not affiliated with any other political or religious organizations.